Best daily deals

 Eric Zeman / Android Authority

-All smart tag devices share the same potential for abuse.
-To Apple’s credit, it has done more than Tile and Samsung to protect user privacy and prevent abuse.
-Still, AirTags aren’t perfect and there’s room for them to be misused in certain cases.
+All smart tag devices share a potential for abuse.
+To Apple’s credit, it has done more than Tile and Samsung to protect user privacy.
+Still, AirTags aren’t perfect, and there’s room for them to be misused in certain cases.

 However, these privacy controls can be circumvented.
-It is too easy for someone with ill intent to slip an AirTag into your bag, or coat pocket, or car to track you.
+It’s too easy for someone with ill intent to slip an AirTag into your bag, coat pocket, or car to track you.

 Apple Airtag with iphone iPad